PetJournal/petjournal.api/README.md

 > The app will only work properly if these data are correctly set in `.env` file.

+2. Ensure that [**Node.js**](https://nodejs.org/en/download/) is installed on your machine and then enable the `yarn`.

+3. Access the project root folder on your terminal.

+4. Run `yarn` command to install the project dependencies.

-2. Start [Docker](https://www.docker.com/) on your machine;
+5. Start [**Docker**](https://www.docker.com/) on your machine.

-3. To start the PostgreSQL database, run the command:
+6. To start the PostgreSQL database, run the command:
 ```bash
 yarn docker:up
 ```

-4. Ensure that [**Node.js**](https://nodejs.org/en/download/) is installed on your machine and then enable the `yarn` package manager using the `corepack enable` command;

-5. Access the project root folder on your terminal;

-6. Run `yarn` command to install the project dependencies;

-7. Perform database migrations;
+7. Perform database migrations.

 ```bash
 yarn migrate
 ```

-8. Run `yarn build` to "transpile" typescript code to javascript;
+8. Run `yarn build` to "transpile" typescript code to javascript.

 9. Run `yarn start` on your terminal to start application.
 You should receive the following message: